frmichel/sparql-micro-service/doc/04-install.md

 ```

+##### Rewriting rules for Service Descriptions and SHACL graphs

+Additional rewrinting rules must be set to allow dereferencing the Service Description and SHACL graphs, as well as the translation of the Service Description graph into an HTML page.

+Complete examples are given with appropriate cmments in the first part of the [/deployment/apache/httpd.conf](/deployment/apache/httpd.conf).

 ### Change the log level

 The application writes log traces in files named like ```logs/sms-<date>.log```.
 The default log level is NOTICE.
 To change it, simply update the following line in script [service.php](/src/sparqlms/service.php) with e.g. INFO or DEBUG: